theonlymonica/aws-deployment-framework/docs/s3-bootstrap-migration.md

 ## 3. Updating the bootstrap repository contents

 The bootstrap archive **must** contain runtime files (`adfconfig.yml`, generated examples, etc.), not only the sources under `src/…`.
 The safe way is to start from the archive created by the Lambda during the initial install, overlay the local changes, and rebuild.

+> Note: the deployment map (`deployment_map.yml`) now lives in the separate pipelines repository.
+Do not include it in the bootstrap archive.

 ### 3.1 Retrieve the last good archive (optional but recommended)